 If you were unable to attend the leadership training webinars earlier this year, please review the information to become familiar with your position and goals by clicking here.

 ASID Student Representative to the Board Nomination Process is now live!

 Do You Know a Fantastic ASID Student Leader?

 Nominate your ASID student chapter leader or YOURSELF to become the 2016-2017 student representative to the board (SRB).
 This is the most prestigious leadership position a student member can hold.
 The SRB represents all student chapters in his or her region, votes on important ASID issues at professional chapter board meetings and helps a committee plan larger student events and programs.
 To learn more about this national ASID leadership position click the job guide and toolkit links below in the SRB description.

-Contact your ASID professional chapter to apply or nominate another student with excellent leadership potential by March 1.
+Contact your ASID professional chapter to apply or nominate another student with excellent leadership potential by end of March.
 There are three easy nomination/application steps:

 - Nominate yourself or a student leader by filling out the application form.